pattonsgirl/CEG2350/Labs/Lab11-Bonus/README.md

 ## Submission

-1. Verify that your GitHub repo has a `Lab10` folder with at minimum:
+1. Verify that your GitHub repo has a `BonusLab` folder with at minimum:

-   - `Lab10.md`
+   - `BonusLab.md`

-2. In the Pilot Dropbox, paste the URL to the `Lab10` folder in your GitHub repo
+2. In the Pilot Dropbox, paste the URL to the `BonusLab` folder in your GitHub repo
-   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab10
+   - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/BonusLab

 ## Rubric

-- Part 1 - 10 points (1 pt each)
+- Part 1 - 2 pts (1 pt each)
-- Part 2 - 16 points (1 pt each)
+- Part 2 - 4 pts (1 pt each)
-- Part 3 - 6 points (1 pt each)
+- Part 3 - 6 pts (1 pt each)
-- Part 4 - 4 points
-   - 1 point per Security Group Rule
-   - 1 point for answer to protocol question
-- Extra Credit - 10% (3.6 points)